Geodesic structure of spacetime near singularities: Representations of and Omega and Delta in FLRW and Bianchi spacetimes

 \subsection{Bianchi Type I singularities}

-In this section, we consider the world function for the Bianchi type I metric, which is an exact vacuum solution to Einstein's equations representing a spatially homogeneous (independent of $x,y,z$) but an anisotropic universe with different rates of expansion/contraction in different spatial directions.
+In this section, we use method similar to the FLRW case to generalize our results to the world function for the Bianchi type I metric, which is an exact vacuum solution to Einstein's equations representing a spatially homogeneous (independent of $x,y,z$) but an anisotropic universe with different rates of expansion/contraction in different spatial directions.
 Bianchi type I solutions have been used extensively in studying cosmological singularities, BKL oscillations, and gravitational chaos near singularities \cite{Misner:1969hg}\cite{Belinsky:1970ew}\cite{Belinsky:1982pk}.
 A Bianchi type I metric is defined as follows,

-where the $a_{1},a_{2},a_{3}$ are scale factors providing a staightforward anisotropic generalization to FLRW spacetime.
-It turns out that this anisotropy can be handled analytically using three spacelike killing vector corresponding to translations in $(x,y,z)$, giving us three integration constants to deal with.
+where the $a_{1},a_{2},a_{3}$ are scale factors providing a straightforward anisotropic generalization to FLRW spacetime.
+It turns out that this anisotropy can be handled analytically using three spacelike killing vectors corresponding to translations in $(x,y,z)$, giving us three integration constants to deal with.
+Moreover, we only work in a normal convex neighborhood $\mathcal{N}$ where a timelike geodesic between two points is unique with time scale $\epsilon=t-T$ restricted by the initial expansion of the geodesics: $\epsilon < 3/|\Theta_{0}|$ as described in the previous section.
 The world function for this case is defined as follows,

 where $\alpha_{1},\alpha_{2},\alpha_{3}$ are integration constants.
 The Eq.\eqref{eq:sigma_bianchi_def} can be inverted using \emph{Lagrange-Good} formula \cite{Abdesselam:2002mj} for multivariables to give a series expansion in $(x-X),(y-Y),(z-Z)$, where